Codeplain-ai/plain2code_client/README.md

 ## Examples

+### "hello, world"

-The examples reside in "examples" folder and can be run with the following shell script:
+The "hello, world" examples reside in "examples" folder and can be run with the following shell script:

 `sh run.sh -v`

+### Task manager

+For example application how to implement task manager in Plain see [example-task-manager](https://github.com/Codeplain-ai/example-task-manager) repository.